ygt-mikekchar/rust-monad-kata/README.md

     `Seed` and returns the correct random pair.
   - Refactor `rand_pair` to use `general_pair`.

+Note: Again, we will eventually need to pass closures into these functions, but unfortunately you can't make a type alias for a closure.
+Using the `Gen<T>` type will makes certain things easier to understand in the future, so don't be tempted to jump directly to closures.

 ### Step 11.
 Returning a Closure

 Why do we bother passing the `Seed` into `general_pair`?  `general_pair`